Hasan-droid/reading-note/read-07:design web pages with css.md

 >You can compare this with **the background-color or border properties;** they are **not inherited** by child elements

+ ## Before lanush any website
+ > it is important to test it in more than one browser, because there can be slight differences in how browsers display the pages.
+>You do not need lots of computers to test your site, as there are online tools to show you what a page looks like in multiple browsers:

+> *BrowserCam.com
+BrowserLab.Adobe.com
+BrowserShots.org
+CrossBrowserTesting.com *

+>If you come across a CSS bug, you can use your favorite search engine to try and find a solution.
+Or you can check these sites:
+*PositionIsEverything.net
+QuirksMode.org*

+>When a CSS property does not display as expected, it is generally referred to as a **browser quirk** or **CSS bug.**

 # colors
 1. **foreGround Colors**
 2.**background Colors**